The Best Portable Grills for Picnics and Tailgating Parties

-Portable grills pack basic functionalities of their standard counterparts into a more compact design for those on the go.
+Portable grills pack basic functionalities of their standard counterparts into a more compact design for those cooking on the go.
 But a shrunken size and price tag doesn’t necessarily indicate skimpy quality.
 No matter whether you’re craving juicy burgers, hot dogs, or seasoned vegetables, there’s a grill whose petite design won’t sacrifice out there to satisfy your needs.
-Read on to determine what to expect from the best portable grill options and three small models that live large.
+Read on to determine what to expect from the best portable grill options, including these seven small models that live large:

-Size up the prospects.
 Portable grills come in a variety of shapes and sizes: some are barrel-shaped, some are flat and rectangular, and others may resemble a large stovetop pot with a domed lid on top.
 Almost all are small enough to fit in the trunk or seat of most cars—hence the term “portable”—but it’s always smart to measure the available space and opt for something that fits within those parameters.

 Size matters in terms of cooking space, too: Portable grills range from around 150 to 250 square inches of cooking area.
 While a smaller cooktop can typically handle around four hamburgers at a time with an inch or so between each patty and two inches around the perimeter, the extra 100 square inches means squeezing two more on the grill.
-Regularly need to make more food, faster?
+Regularly need to make more food for more people, faster?
 Opt for the larger end of the scale so that you can fit more on the grill at once.

-Weigh your options.
 Before buying any size of a portable grill, ask yourself: How much are you willing to carry from the house to the car, from the car to the picnic table, and back again?
-Portable grills tend to weigh in anywhere from 10 pounds to a whopping 35 pounds—and that weight can seriously impact its portability.
+Portable grills tend to weigh anywhere from 10 pounds to a whopping 35 pounds—and that weight can seriously impact its portability.
 Size and weight don’t necessarily correspond, either, so it may be possible to end up with a small, heavy grill or a large, lightweight one.
 Do your research and know your limits if you want to keep things comfortable for the long haul.

-Fire it up.
 Grilling enthusiasts tend to fall into two camps: those who favor gas grills and those who prefer charcoal.
 Each side has its pros and cons.

 - For its part, charcoal is a favorite among barbecue purists who love the smoky taste only charcoal briquettes can render.
 It also burns hotter than propane does, producing a more severe sear on food.
 You’ve got to really love the flavor to deal with the trade-offs, though: Charcoal can be messy, heavy to move, and slow to reach the desired level of heat for cooking.

 - Gas offers a quicker, easier way to fire things up—and you barely have to worry about cleanup once things have cooled back down.
 Of course, the number one drawback is that lack of charcoal flavor.
 Efficiency will cost consumers a bit more: Portable gas grills are typically more expensive than their charcoal-fueled counterparts.